vfile/to-vfile/readme.md

 Creates a virtual file from `options` (`toVFile(options)`), writes the file to the file-system.  `fsOptions` are passed to `fs.writeFile`.
-Invokes `callback` with an error, if any.
+If `callback` is given, invokes it with an error, if any.
-When callback is not defined, returns a Promise.
+If `callback` is not given, returns a [`Promise`][promise] that is rejected with an error or resolved without any value.

 ### `toVFile.writeSync(options[, fsOptions])`